-Gloria Segovia is a Dual-language (English & Spanish) Registered Psychotherapist and Clinical Social Worker
+Gloria is an English and Spanish language Registered Psychotherapist and Clinical Social Worker.

-With over 14-years’ experience, Gloria Segovia is experienced in providing clinical social work & psychotherapy to children, youth, families, and couples.
-She has worked in private practice as well as in the hospital sector, and supervises masters level social work students in their practicum through York University.
+Gloria Segovia has over fifteen years’ experience and thousands of hours of clinical social work providing psychotherapy to children, youth, families, and couples.
+She has worked in private practice as well as in the hospital sector and now in education as she supervises masters-level social work students in their practicum through York University.

 ASIST teaches participants to recognize when someone may have thoughts of suicide and work with them to create a plan that will support their immediate safety.
 Although ASIST is widely used by healthcare providers, participants don’t need any formal training to attend the workshop—anyone 16 or older can learn and use the ASIST model.

 Since its development in 1983, ASIST has received regular updates to reflect improvements in knowledge and practice, and over 1,000,000 people have taken the workshop.
 Studies show that the ASIST method helps reduce suicidal feelings in those at risk and is a cost-effective way to help address the problem of suicide.

 What are the learning goals of ASIST, Applied Suicide Intervention Training?

 Over the course of their two-day workshop, ASIST participants learn to:

 - Understand the ways that personal and societal attitudes affect views on suicide and interventions.